DAISEE/Presentations/README.md

 # Presentation
-Slide presentations of the DAISEE projet
+Slide presentations of the DAISEE project.